 - 9. a.
-The organization's duly authorized representative shall inform in writing the department head or officer under whom each selected employee member is employed that such employee has been selected. - 10. b.
-No selected employee member shall leave the duty or work station, or assignment without specific approval of appropriate Employer representative. - 11.
-In scheduling meetings, due consideration shall be given to the operating needs and work schedules of the department, division, or section in which the employee members are employed. - 2.
-Stewards - 12. a.
+The organization's duly authorized representative shall inform in writing the department head or officer under whom each selected employee member is employed that such employee has been selected. - 10.
+No selected employee member shall leave the duty or work station, or assignment without specific approval of appropriate Employer representative. - In scheduling meetings, due consideration shall be given to the operating needs and work schedules of the department, division, or section in which the employee members are employed.

+2. Stewards

+- 12. a.
 The Union shall have the right to appoint Stewards who shall be under the direction of the Business Manager of the Union where employees are employed under the terms of this Agreement.
 The Union shall provide the City with a written list of Stewards and their work locations, and shall notify the City of any changes in the designation of Stewards. - b.
 The Stewards shall see that this Agreement and working conditions are observed, protecting the rights of both the City and the employees covered by this Agreement.
 Their duties include the investigation and presentation of grievance for adjustment. - 14. c.
 Upon notification of an appropriate management person, stewards, subject to management approval, which shall not be unreasonably withheld shall be granted release time to investigate and process grievances and appeals.
-Stewards shall advise their supervisors/management of the area or work location where they will be investigating and processing grievances. - 3.
-Union/City Relations Committee - 15.
-Effective September 1, 2019, the parties shall establish a Union/City Relations Committee with two (2) members from the Union and two (2) members from the City.
-Additional members may be invited to a meeting on a case by case basis subject to mutual agreement of the parties. - 16.
-Upon request of the Union, the Committee shall meet once every three (3) months, unless otherwise mutually agreed upon, to address matters that the parties agree are of mutual concern and that arise during the course of this Agreement.
+Stewards shall advise their supervisors/management of the area or work location where they will be investigating and processing grievances.

+3. Union/City Relations Committee

+- 15. Effective September 1, 2019, the parties shall establish a Union/City Relations Committee with two (2) members from the Union and two (2) members from the City.
+Additional members may be invited to a meeting on a case by case basis subject to mutual agreement of the parties. - Upon request of the Union, the Committee shall meet once every three (3) months, unless otherwise mutually agreed upon, to address matters that the parties agree are of mutual concern and that arise during the course of this Agreement, including, but not limited to, acting assignments and permanent civil service vacancies.
+These meetings shall take place in January, April, July, and October, subject to change by mutual agreement.